Parenting styles

 A parenting style is a pattern of behaviors, attitudes, and approaches that a parent uses when interacting with and raising their child.
 The study of parenting styles is based on the idea that parents differ in their patterns of parenting and that these patterns can have an impact on their children's development and well-being.
 Parenting styles are distinct from specific parenting practices, since they represent broader patterns of practices and attitudes that create an emotional climate for the child.
-Parenting styles also encompass the ways in which parents respond to and make demands on their children.
+Parenting styles also encompass the ways in which parents respond to and make demands on their children, and it could be related to Hamilton's rule of benefit and cost.

 Children go through many different stages throughout their childhood.
 Parents create their own parenting styles from a combination of factors that evolve over time.
 The parenting styles are subject to change as children begin to develop their own personalities.
 Parents may also change their parenting style between children, so siblings may be raised with different parenting styles.
 During the stage of infancy, parents try to adjust to a new lifestyle in terms of adapting and bonding with their new infant.
 Developmental psychologists distinguish between the relationship between the child and parent, which ideally is one of attachment, and the relationship between the parent and child, referred to as bonding.
 In the stage of adolescence, parents encounter new challenges, such as adolescents seeking and desiring freedom.